A Personal Note From Sarah:

 I am a work-in-progress!
 And that's a good thing.
 I hope to be so until the very last page of this adventure is written.

 Sarah S. Kilborne is an author, performance artist and activist.
 She has written books for both children and adults, fiction and non-fiction, and has performed with a variety of people.
 Her work has been featured on The Today Show, C-Span, The Washington Post, the Los Angeles Times, the Huffington Post, Slate, The Daily Beast and more.
-She is founder of the LGBTQ equal rights campaign, Kiss for Equality, and serves on the Board of the Biographers International Organization.
+She is founder of the LGBTQ equal rights campaign, Kiss for Equality, and vice president of the Biographers International Organization.
 A graduate of Yale University, she holds a degree in philosophy.
 (So she thinks a lot.)
 She has appeared on TV and radio and at venues throughout the United States.
 She lives in upstate New York.